hashicorp/design-system/website/docs/components/accordion/index.md

 ---
 title: Accordion
-description: {Optional long description that appears in the cover}
+description: An accordion allow users to expand or collapse multiple sections of content in a stack.
-caption: {Short description that appears in the cards}
+caption: Allow users to display multiple sections of content in a stack.
 status: released
 links:
   figma: {link to the "Accordion" page in the components Figma library}